LinusThorsell/LinusThorsell/README.md

 # Hey There! 👋👋

-My name is Linus and I am a Computer science engineer that absolutely loves writing all kinds of cool programs,
+My name is Linus and I am an engineer that absolutely loves writing all kinds of cool programs,
 scripts and webapps.